Migrate from Heroku

 The steps below run you through the process of migrating your Phoenix app from Heroku to Fly.

-Provision and Deploy Phoenix App to Fly
+Provision and deploy Phoenix app to Fly

-From the root of the Elixir app you're running on Heroku, run fly launch
+From the root of the Elixir app you’re running on Heroku, run fly launch and select the options to provision a new Postgres database.

-cd <app_name>
+cd my_app_name

 fly launch